USEPA/MC_Case_Study/README.md

 ## Use

 The Python Script requires the EoL_database_for_MC.csv to run the case study for Methylene Chloride.
-The EoL_database_for_MC.csv is composed by the following data entries according to Table S2 of Supportive Information file:
+The EoL_database_for_MC.csv is composed by the following data entries according to Table S2 in the Supporting Information:

 | Data name | Data type<sup>[1](#myfootnote1)</sup> |
 | ------------- | ------------- |